 How do you know when a pecan pie is done?

 Follow baking times indicated in the recipe.
 Typically a traditional pecan pie is 30 to 35 minutes.
 You will know your pecan pie is done at the first signs of solidity in the center of the pie.
 To check this do not shake the pie!
 Instead insert a knife in the center of the pie, if it comes out clean then it is done.
 There should not be an “eggy” like batter sticking to the knife.
 You can also check the internal temperature of a pecan pan, it will be done with the cooking thermometer reaches 200 degrees F. (93 degrees C.) I just use the knife method.

 Can you store pecan pie at room temperature?

-You should plan to refrigerate the pecan pie, unless you’re planning to serving it within two hours of baking.
+You should plan to refrigerate the pecan pie unless you’re planning to serve it within two hours of baking.

 What pies do not need to be refrigerated and which pies do?

-Don’t forget to pin this recipe for these THANKSGIVING PIE recipes to your favorite Pinterest board for later.
+Don’t forget to pin 25 of the Best Thanksgiving Pies to your favorite Pinterest board for later.

 This post was recently updated from it’s original post date of November 2016.